ECuiDev/obsidian-quiz-generator/README.md

 #### Matching Format

 Supports up to 13 pairs (i.e. 26 choices total, 13 on each "side").
-The first group should use the letters a to m and the second group should use the letters n to z.
-Both groups should use the letters in alphabetical order and not reuse letters or things may break.
+The first group should use letters a to m and the second group should use letters n to z.
+Both groups should use the letters in alphabetical order.
 The answer to a pair is represented as a letter from the first group followed by a letter from the second group, separated by an arrow (one or more hyphens followed by a right angle bracket).
 The letter from the first group must come first, but you may list the pairs in any order.
 The example below uses 4 pairs.

 **Callout**
 ```